jeff1evesque/drupal-demonstration/README.md

 - [https://localhost:6686/phpMyAdmin](https://localhost:6686/phpMyAdmin)

-The corresponding password, is the same user password, used for our mariadb:
+The corresponding user, and password, is the same as our drupal mariadb implementation:

 - mariadb user: `authenticated`
 - mariadb pass: `password`